 You can join this rewarding industry by becoming an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+Learn more about their skill set, how to become one and about how much you can expect to make.

 A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most importantly, you’ll receive a comprehensive education about:
+Many technicians are skilled with both residential and commercial equipment.
+And, most importantly, you’ll be knowledgeable about:

 - Air conditioners